kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 1. Create your feature branch with changes.
 2. Create the `vpath/pjtester.yaml` file with the configuration of the Prow Job to test.
-3. Create a PR with your changes and `pjtester.yaml` file.
+3. Create a PR with your changes and the `pjtester.yaml` file.
 4. Watch the result of the `{YOUR_GITHUB_USER}_test_of_prowjob_{TESTED_PROWJOB'S_NAME}` Prow Job.
 5. Push new commits to the PR.
 6. Redo steps 4 and 5 until you're happy with the test results.